martaborrull/Code_SSI_BlockChain/README.md

   - There is the function getPersonInfo where only returns the DNI which, as we said above, is the only public information.
   - Finally, the function isValid.
 This validates the identity by checking the address of the corresponding DNI.

-- ERC20Token: it acts as our ERC20 Token
+- **ERC20Token**: it acts as our ERC20 Token
   -It just containg the balances corresponding to an address.

-- MyToken is ERC20Token: this contract inherits everything within ERC20Token
+- **MyToken is ERC20Token**: this contract inherits everything within ERC20Token

-- myContract: this contract allows the owner to buy tokens, and with these tokens to pay for an "imaginary" car rentCar The client will be allowed to rent the car only if it has a valid identity in the register
+- **myContract**: This contract allows the owner to buy tokens, and with these tokens to pay for an "imaginary" car rentCar.
+The client will be allowed to rent the car only if it has a valid identity in the register.
+The functions that are part from this contract are:
+  - buyToken: Where ones the identity is valid, the person will be able to buy token.
+  - payRent: Where it just take 5 tokens, which are the value to pay.
+  - rentCar: that validates the identity and call the other functions only if it is valid.